Following find answers to frequently asked questions for applicants to FOA on

 - In summary, the following parts in the application should be identifiable - identify the population to work with and the stigma relevant to that population for which an intervention to reduce that stigma is being researched.
 Demonstrate that the use of that intervention has the stigma reducing capability and leads to a better health outcome (as defined in the RFA).
 Thus, the population, the type of stigma, intervention and health outcomes are strung together and reviewers must be able to identify them.
 Validating methods or developing new methods that could more accurately measure stigma reduction resulting in better health but must be linked to a stigma reduction intervention being contemplated.

 - Applications proposing studies that do not address a stigma reduction intervention strategy linked to measurement of a beneficial health outcome for HIV/AIDS may not be supported under this FOA.

 - Applications proposing refinements to or validation of stigma measurement tools should make sure to link to health outcomes which will be improved as a result of the reduction in stigma.

 - Non-U.S. based High Income Country (HIC) investigators are not eligible as PD/PIs but may be included as consultants, especially if they present special opportunities for furthering research programs.
 The HIC investigator cannot be a Multiple PI team member.

-- LMIC researcher / organization can be the sole applicant; however, the FOA strongly encourages collaborative proposal with at least one U.S. researcher who is identified as key personnel.
+- LMIC researcher / organization can be the sole applicant and collaborate with other LMIC researchers, the FOA encourages collaborative proposal with at least one U.S. researcher who is identified as key personnel.

 - Applicant organizations may submit more than one application, provided that each application is scientifically distinct.

-- Subcontract indirect cost are added to the total direct cost but are not used in the calculation for determining the direct “capped” cost, $125,000.00.
+Subcontract indirect cost are added to the total direct cost but are not used in the calculation for determining the direct “capped” cost.